-

 Al Shuwaihean, Sharjah.
 United Arab Emirates.
 7 Feb - 11 Jun 2023 Mary Sibande engages counterhistorical narratives and the language of dress to animate the stories of South African women and critique western imperialist depictions of their lives.
 A Reverse Retrogress: Scene 1 (2013) features her alter ego, Sophie, whose many incarnations speak to Sibande’s mother’s and grandmother’s experiences under apartheid.
 In...
 Read more -

-Miya Ando in Waiting for the Moon
+Miya Ando: Waiting for the Moon

 The Bolinas Museum, California 4 Feb - 2 Apr 2023 Miya Ando’s artworks are a visual meditation on the cycles of nature and the passage of time; concept, image, and material are inextricably linked.
 The layered, refractive surfaces of Ando’s sculptures and paintings on metal or wood are a physical articulation of contemplation of the impermanent, temporal nature of their...
 Read more -

-Marie Watt in Many West
+Marie Watt: Many West

-Utah, Salt Lake City 4 Feb - 11 Jun 2023 A groundbreaking, nationally touring exhibition re-examining the American West through modern and contemporary art is coming to Salt Lake City in early 2023.
+Utah Museum of Fine Arts 4 Feb - 11 Jun 2023 A groundbreaking, nationally touring exhibition re-examining the American West through modern and contemporary art is coming to Salt Lake City in early 2023.
 Many Wests: Artists Shape an American Idea will be on view at the Utah Museum of Fine Arts (UMFA) at the University of Utah Sunday, February 5–Sunday,...
 Read more -

-Jeffrey Gibson in The Body Electric
+Jeffrey Gibson: The Body Electric

 Willie Cole: Spirit Catcher and Lumen-Less Lantern

-Institute of Contemporary Art San Francisco, CA 21 Jan - 25 Jun 2023 The Combahee River Collective believed that society would inevitably benefit from the success of Black women-centered movements.
+Institute of Contemporary Art San Francisco 21 Jan - 25 Jun 2023 The Combahee River Collective believed that society would inevitably benefit from the success of Black women-centered movements.
 When we consider what technologies have already been used to dismantle systems of oppression on a personal level, leisure and adornment are often overlooked, but extremely present in everyday life.
 From silk bonnets,...
 Read more -

 Marie Watt in Narrative Threads: Fiber Art Today